Mogers Drewett LLP

 20 Anti-Money Laundering Regulations

-In certain circumstances, such as in order to comply with anti-Money Laundering Regulations and law relating to terrorist financing from time to time in force, we may be required, as a matter of law to provide information relating to a client or former client to regulators.
-Regulators may include the National Crime Agency.
+In certain circumstances, such as in order to comply with anti-money laundering Regulations and law relating to terrorist financing from time to time in force, we may be required, as a matter of law to provide information relating to a client or former client to the relevant authorities including the National Crime Agency and our Regulator.
 We may also be prevented from informing such clients or former clients that a disclosure has been made or of the reasons for it because the law prevents “tipping off”.

 We will require you to notify us in the event that any funds for any matter or transaction are not provided from your own means (other than where a mortgage advance is involved).
 We reserve the absolute right to refuse to issue cheques or other form of payment to third parties.
 We consider it prudent as part of our “know your client” procedure to check the credit of those instructing us.
-By signing this letter, you consent to us obtaining a credit reference for you if we decide to do so.
+We believe we have a legitimate interest to undertake such checks.

 21 Data Protection Act